The Constitution of the Student Polity

 - The Treasurer has the discretion to institute a mandatory review of any passed budgets.
 A budget under mandatory review may be passed again by a two-thirds majority.

-4. The Polity Herald
+D. The Polity Herald

 - The Polity Herald shall direct and coordinate the efforts of the Delegate Council to integrate Delegate Council business more inextricably with the interests of the Polity.

 - They shall manage all press and public relations, assisting the Secretary in the promulgation of Delegate Council minutes and Polity records in manners accessible to the Polity at large.
+Within 3 days of receiving approved minutes from the Secretary, they are expected to send them out to the Polity.
+They are also expected to announce Delegate Council Meetings to the Polity.

-- They shall serve as an advocate for interests of the Polity Entire, remaining non-partisan but reminding the Council of its role as representatives of the desires and rights of the Polity.
+- They shall serve as an advocate for the interests of the Polity Entire, remaining non-partisan but reminding the Council of its role as representatives of the desires and rights of the Polity.

-- The Polity Herald shall have limited voting rights, being unable to cast votes in matters of external budgetary allocations.
+- The Polity Herald shall have limited voting rights, only being unable to cast votes in matters of external budgetary allocations.

 - At the close of every semester the Polity Herald shall distribute to the Polity a report of accomplishments achieved during the year.
 The content of said report must include information regarding funds distributed, and may include other noteworthy achievements undertaken by the Delegate Council.
 The Report shall be distributed via various means such that all members of the Polity may easily have access to its contents.
 Additionally a copy of the report shall be kept on record for future access and reference by the Council or upon request from a member of the Polity.

-5. The Polity Attorney
+E. The Polity Attorney

 - They shall serve as chair of the Election Board and appoint to members of the Board whatever tasks they deem necessary to administer and publicize the elections.